Mottie/Pathslider/README.md

   * I don't plan on making it go continuously around in a circle.
 It will have a starting and stopping point.
   * If you need a continuous circle slider, check out [this one](http://www.eleqtriq.com/2009/12/javascriptdialcontrol/), and [this one](http://www.baijs.nl/tinycircleslider/).
 * Combine multiple beziers to make extended shapes - my math skills are a bit lacking so this may take a while, unless someone out there is willing to help ;)
+* Consider switching from using canvas to svg.

 ## Dependencies